statds/course-paper-or-presentation-emmagraebner/README.md

 This is my proposal repo

 References: Author (Year)

 Jasa for papers

-separate references bibtex file that is {file} in the .tex file journal need volume and page numbers
+separate references bibtex file that is {file} in the .tex file

+journal need volume and page numbers

+methods and computing for applied probability is another place to find papers